 Food and drinks high in citric acid erode tooth enamel in a process called demineralization.
-In bad cases of demineralization, acid will work its way to the soft layer beneath the enamel called the dentin.
+In bad cases of demineralization, the acid will work its way to the soft layer beneath the enamel called the dentin.
 These advanced cases lead to tooth sensitivity and pain.

 Drink More Water, Less of Everything Else

 Water is a fantastic tool in the fight against acid erosion.
-Water is not acidic, and does not harm tooth enamel.
+Water is not acidic and does not harm tooth enamel.
 It also improves saliva production, which naturally cleans teeth of debris and restores the mouth back to a healthy ph balance.

 To take it a step further, you and your child should rinse their mouth out with water after each meal.
 This will wash away any food debris in their mouth, and help prevent cavities.

-Add Calcium Rich Foods
+Add Calcium-Rich Foods